 Your courage, your determination and your drive all led you to serve America proudly.
 Those same characteristics will also lead to satisfaction and success in adaptive sports.
 Disabled Veterans of all ages and abilities report better health, new friendships and a better quality of life when participating in adaptive sports.
 Disabled Veterans who are physically active simply have more fun!
 To get started, take some time to review the many sports opportunities available to you by reaching out to your VA clinical team and checking out this website.

-The U.S. Paralympics Integrated Adaptive Sports Program (Grant Program) for disabled Veterans and disabled Members of the Armed Forces provides grant funding to organizations to increase and expand the quantity and quality of Paralympic and adaptive sport opportunities disabled Veterans and disabled members of the Armed Forces have to participate in physical activity within their home communities, as well as more advanced Paralympic sport programs at the regional and national levels.
-Authorized under 38 U.S.C.
-521A, the Grant Program is administered through a partnership between the U.S. Olympic Committee (USOC) and the Department of Veterans Affairs (VA).
+The Grants for Adaptive Sports Programs for disabled Veterans and Members of the Armed Forces (ASG Program) provides grant funding to organizations to increase and expand the quantity and quality of adaptive sport activities disabled Veterans and members of the Armed Forces have to participate in physical activity within their home communities, as well as more advanced Paralympic and adaptive sport programs at the regional and national levels.

 The VA National Veterans Sports Programs & Special Events Office provides a monthly assistance allowance for disabled Veterans training in Paralympic sports, as well as certain disabled Veterans selected for or competing with the national Olympic Team, as authorized by 38 U.S.C.
 322(d) and Section 703 of the Veterans’ Benefits Improvement Act of 2008.

-Through the program, VA will pay a monthly allowance to a Veteran with either a service-connected or non-service-connected disability if the Veteran meets the minimum military standards or higher (e.g., Emerging, Talent Pool, National Team) in his or her respective sport at a recognized competition.
-Besides making the military standard, an athlete must also be nationally or internationally classified by his or her respective sport federation as eligible for Paralympic competition within six or 12 months of a qualifying performance.
+Through the program, VA will pay a monthly allowance to a Veteran with either a service-connected or non-service-connected disability if the Veteran meets the minimum military standards or higher (e.g., Emerging Athlete or National Team) in his or her respective Paralympic sport at a recognized competition.
+In addition to making the military standard, an athlete must also be nationally or internationally classified by his or her respective Paralympic sport federation as eligible for Paralympic competition within six months of a qualifying performance.
 VA will also pay a monthly allowance to a Veteran with a service-connected disability rated 30 percent or greater by VA who is selected for a national Olympic Team for any month in which the Veteran is competing in any event sanctioned by the National Governing Bodies of the U.S. Olympic Sport, in accordance with P.L.
 114-223.
 For both Olympic and Paralympic sports, the national sport organizations include those of the United States Olympic Committee, including its Paralympic Division, and the equivalent organizations for American Samoa, Guam, the Commonwealth of the Mariana Islands, Puerto Rico, and the United States Virgin Islands.

-Athletes must also have established training and competition plans and are responsible for turning in monthly and quarterly reports in order to continue receiving the monthly assistance allowance.
+Athletes must have established training and competition plans and are responsible for turning in monthly and quarterly reports in order to continue receiving the monthly assistance allowance.
 The allowance rate for an athlete approved for monetary assistance is the same as the 38 U.S.C.
-Chapter 31 Vocational Rehabilitation & Employment (VR&E) rate, which in FY 2013 ranged from $585.11 up to $1,104.64 per month, depending on the number of dependents.
+Chapter 31 Vocational Rehabilitation & Employment (VR&E) rate, which in FY 2017 ranged from $607.14 to $1,146.20 per month, depending on the number of dependents.